 - the success and timing of our preclinical studies and clinical trials, including our planned Phase 3 clinical trials for I.V.
-CR845, and the reporting of clinical trial results; - the acceptability to the U.S. Food and Drug Administration ("FDA") of our proposed Phase 3 program for I.V.
-CR845; - the potential results of ongoing and planned clinical trials and future regulatory and development milestones for our product candidates; - the potential for CR845 to provide a new therapeutic approach to treating uremic pruritus; - our plans to develop and commercialize I.V.
-CR845 and our other product candidates, including Oral CR845; - our ability to obtain and maintain regulatory approval of our product candidates, including I.V.
+CR845 in acute pain and uremic pruritus, and the reporting of clinical trial results; - the potential regulatory development pathway for I.V.
+CR845 in uremic pruritus, including the potential request for breakthrough therapy and orphan drug status; - our plans to develop and commercialize I.V.
+CR845 and our other product candidates, including Oral CR845; - the acceptability to the U.S. Food and Drug Administration ("FDA") of our proposed Phase 3 program for I.V.
+CR845 in acute pain; - the potential results of ongoing and planned clinical trials and future regulatory and development milestones for our product candidates; - our ability to obtain and maintain regulatory approval of our product candidates, including I.V.
 CR845 and Oral CR845, and the labeling under any approval we may obtain; - the anticipated commercial launch of our lead product candidate, I.V.
 CR845; - the potential of future scheduling of I.V.
-CR845 by the United States Drug Enforcement Administration, or DEA, if regulatory approval is received: - the performance of our current and future collaborators, including Maruishi and CKD, and our ability to maintain such collaborations; - our ability to establish additional collaborations for our product candidates; - the continued service of our key scientific or management personnel; - our ability to establish commercialization and marketing capabilities; - the size and growth of the potential markets for pain management, including the postoperative and chronic pain markets, and our other product candidates and our ability to serve those markets; - regulatory developments in the United States and foreign countries; - the rate and degree of market acceptance of any approved products; - · our ability to obtain and maintain coverage and adequate reimbursement from third-party payers for any approved products; - our expectations regarding the period during which we will be an emerging growth company under the JOBS Act; - our use of the proceeds from our initial public offering, and the clinical milestones we expect to fund with such proceeds; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our ability to obtain funding for our operations; - our ability to obtain and maintain intellectual property protection for our product candidates and our ability to operate our business without infringing on the intellectual property rights of others; - the success of competing drugs that are or become available; and - the performance of third-party manufacturers and clinical research organizations.
+CR845 by the United States Drug Enforcement Administration, or DEA, if regulatory approval is received; - the performance of our current and future collaborators, including Maruishi and CKD, and our ability to maintain such collaborations; - our ability to establish additional collaborations for our product candidates; - the continued service of our key scientific or management personnel; - our ability to establish commercialization and marketing capabilities; - the rate and degree of market acceptance of any approved products; - our planned use of our cash and cash equivalents, including the net proceeds from our recently completed follow-on offering, and the clinical milestones we expect to fund with such proceeds; - the accuracy of our estimates regarding expenses, future revenues and capital requirements; - our ability to obtain funding for our operations; - our ability to maintain, obtain and protect our intellectual property portfolio; and - the performance of third-party manufacturers and clinical research organizations.

 You should refer to Part I Item 1A.
-"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2014 for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
+"Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2014 and to Part II Item 1A "Risk Factors" of this Quarterly Report on Form 10-Q for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Quarterly Report on Form 10-Q will prove to be accurate.
 Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame or at all.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.